CGAlei/Mo-Reader/README.md

-# Chinread
+# Mo Reader

-Chinread is a powerful, offline-first Chinese reading and dictionary web application designed for language learners.
+Mo reader is a powerful, offline-first Chinese reading and dictionary web application designed for language learners.
 It offers a standalone, serverless experience that works seamlessly across desktop and mobile devices.

 ## Key Features